 dat The data to be received.

 Scope: local.

 Type: required.

 Intent: inout.

 Specified as: an integer, real or complex variable, which may be a scalar, or a rank 1 or 2 array, or a character or logical scalar.
+Type, kind and

-Type and rank must agree on sender and receiver process; if m is not specified, size must agree as well.
+or a rank 1 or 2 array, or a character or logical scalar.
+Type, kind and rank must agree on sender and receiver process; if m is not specified, size must agree as well.